General information and tips for prospective fellowship applicants

 • Individual and group projects welcome

-• Nomination Requirements: 2-page statement (project description, expected outcomes, prospects for future impact), 1-page budget, a letter of support from collaborating organization or parties, and one general reference.
+• Nomination Requirements: 2-page statement (project description, expected outcomes, prospects for future impact), 1-page budget, a letter of support from collaborating organizations or parties, and one general reference.

 • Deadline: usually early January

-• National HS-STEM Summer Internship Program provides undergraduate and graduate students the opportunity to work with homeland security professionals and researchers for up to ten weeks during the summer.
-Particpants are provided a stipend and conduct research areas at federal research facilities.
+• The National HS-STEM Summer Internship Program provides undergraduate and graduate students the opportunity to work with homeland security professionals and researchers for up to ten weeks during the summer.
+Participants are provided a stipend and conduct research areas at federal research facilities.

 • Minimum 3.30/4.0 cumulative GPA required.